AndreyAkinshin/aakinshin.net/content/en/posts/2020/12/statistics-for-performance/index.md

 Typically, people use the [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) as a measure of the [statistical dispersion](https://en.wikipedia.org/wiki/Statistical_dispersion).
 It works great for normal distribution, but it may be very misleading in the case of non-parametric distribution.
 It's recommended to use alternative measures of dispersion such as the [median absolute deviation](https://en.wikipedia.org/wiki/Median_absolute_deviation).
-The robustness of this metric can be significantly improved with the help of the Harrell-Davis quantile estimator.
+The efficiency of this metric can be significantly improved with the help of the Harrell-Davis quantile estimator.

 #### Quantile absolute deviation